José Carlos Avellar

 José Carlos Avellar (15 December 1936 – 18 March 2016) was a Brazilian film critic and essayist.

+Early life and education

+Born in Rio de Janeiro in 1936.

+Career

-Born in Rio de Janeiro in 1936, Avellar worked for over twenty years as a film critic for the Jornal do Brasil.
+Avellar worked for over twenty years as a film critic for the Jornal do Brasil.
 Avellar was also a film critic for Escrever Cinema and taught film at the University of Guadalajara in Mexico.
 Avellar published six books on film theory, and co-authored dozens of studies on the Brazilian cinema and Latin America - including Le Cinéma brésilien (Centre Pompidou, Paris) and Hojas de Cine (Universidad Autonoma Metropolitana, Mexico).